Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

   Toggling mid-game requires CLIENT relog.

 ► Conflicts:
-  Incompatible with any mod that changes equip timers (e.g. InstantEquip).
+  Incompatible with any mod that changes equip timers (e.g. InstantEquip by Smoothbrain).
+  This config is automatically disabled if the above mod is detected.

 --------------- [Move Camera Up While Sailing] -----------------